sphinx-doc/sphinx/doc/intro.rst

 Running a build
 ---------------

-A build is started with the :program:`sphinx-build.py` script.
+A build is started with the :program:`sphinx-build` script.
 It is called like this::

-     $ sphinx-build.py -b latex sourcedir builddir
+     $ sphinx-build -b latex sourcedir builddir

 where *sourcedir* is the :term:`documentation root`, and *builddir* is the directory in which you want to place the built documentation (it must be an existing directory).
 The :option:`-b` option selects a builder; in this example Sphinx will build LaTeX files.

-The :program:`sphinx-build.py` script has several more options:
+The :program:`sphinx-build` script has several more options:

 **-a**
    If given, always write all output files.
 The default is to only write output